ths-rwth/carl/doc/markdown/developers/bugs.md

 If you are unable to solve issue yourself or you find the issue to be an actual bug in CArL, please do not hesitate to contact us.
 You can either contact us via email (if you suspect a configuration or usage issue on your side) or create a ticket in our bug tracker (if you suspect an error that is to be fixed by us).
-The bug tracker is available at http://ths.informatik.rwth-aachen.de/trac/smtrat and is shared with our SMT-RAT project.
+We use the github bug tracker at https://github.com/smtrat/carl/issues.

 When sending us a mail or creating a ticket, please provide us with:
 - Your system specifications, including versions of compilers and libraries listed in the dependencies.
-- The CArL version (release version of git commit id).
+- The CArL version (release version or git commit id).
 - A minimal working example.
 - A description of what you would expect to happen.
 - A description of what actually happens.